 *National Resource Defense Council

-Food rescue closes the gap between food waste and food insecurity with food that already exists.
-Diverting just 15% of current food waste would bring the number of food insecure Americans down by 50%.**
+Food rescue closes the gap between wasted food and food insecurity with food that already exists.
+Diverting just 15% of currently wasted food would bring the number of food insecure Americans down by 50%.**

 **Based on USDA & EPA Study